lspohle/42_get_next_line/README.md

 A great team is not just a composition of experts.
 From my experience, a great team embodies harmony.
 We need to listen to one another, and be able to speak up.
 A great team shall offer even introverts an opportunity to come forward and evolve.
 It shall even offer extroverts to take a step back and observe.
 It shall create a sincere environment in which every individual is presented the opportunity to grow.

 Nevertheless, practice makes perfect and, therefore, I would recommend everyone to start more than once from scratch.
 Even if you do not change your approach, you are reflecting on your current approach again and again.
-Everytime you take a step back you question yourself.
+Every time you take a step back you question yourself.
 Either you gain confidence in your abilities, or you learn by raising questions.